 - Paper 2: Subject-specific (85 Subjects)

-The UGC NET December 2025 session was scheduled between 31 December 2025 to 7 January 2026, and right after the exam completion, a detailed UGC NET Paper 1 Exam Analysis Dec 2025 was released here for the candidates to evaluate their performance or plan their future attempt.
-Before that, let’s understand the UGC NET Paper 1 December 2025 Overview:
+The UGC NET June 2026 session is expected to be scheduled between 25 June and 29 June 2026 (tentative), and right after the exam completion, a detailed UGC NET Paper 1 Exam Analysis 2026 will be released here for the candidates to evaluate their performance or plan their future attempt.
+Before that, let’s understand the UGC NET Paper 1 June 2026 Overview:

 |